HoloArchivists/hollow_memories/README.md

 >Warning!
 Do not confuse MB/s with Mbps!
 Read about it [here](https://www.backblaze.com/blog/megabits-vs-megabytes).

 - The `-N` flag is used to state the amount of threads to use when downloading fragments.
-Higher count will result in faster downloads but anything beyond 32
+Higher count will result in faster downloads but anything beyond 32 won't help much.

 - The `-S` flag is used to sort video and audio formats to use from first to last order.
 It is has a lot of options that you can read about [here](https://github.com/yt-dlp/yt-dlp#sorting-formats).

-> It is recommended to use `--extractor-args "youtube:skip=dash"` as it fixes issues with ffmpeg muxing, [see here](#i-get-a-conversion-failed-error-from-ffmpeg)

 - The flags can be combined to form a single command.
 Example: